 For debt instruments, specifically for RMBSs, CMBSs and ABSs, the maximum exposure to loss is equal to the carrying amount which is reflected in the credit risk concentration table regarding debt securities and money market investments.
 To manage credit risk Aegon invests primarily in senior notes of RMBSs, CMBSs and ABSs.
+Additional information on credit ratings for Aegon's investments in RMBSs, CMBSs and ABSs.
+CMBSs and ABSs.
 Additional information on credit ratings for Aegon's investments in RMBSs, CMBSs and ABSs are disclosed in the sections that describe per category of debt securities the composition and impairment assessments.
 The composition of the RMBSs, CMBSs and ABSs portfolios of Aegon are widely dispersed looking at the individual amount per entity, therefore Aegon only has non-controlling interests in individual unconsolidated structured entities.
 Furthermore these investments are not originated by Aegon.